 Things to consider when choosing a malware cleaner

-When deciding on which antivirus tool to buy, there are several things to consider.
-As well as performance and results, look out for how many licenses are included in the basic cost, what additional features each option has, and whether it provides coverage of Windows malware.
+• Features.
+Check what additional features each option has and whether it provides coverage of Windows malware.
 Why does it matter if it detects Windows malware?
 Because although the malware doesn’t affect Macs, Windows malware on your Mac can transfer onto a Windows PC on the same network.
+Besides, some cleaners come with features that can improve your Mac’s performance.

 Below, we’ve rounded up the best malware removal tools for the Mac to help you decide which to choose.
 Most of them have free options available or allow you to download a free trial so that you can test them yourself.
 As for free malware removal on the Mac, there are fewer options, but a couple of the tools listed below offer that.

-Has lots of tools for optimizing and maintaining your Mac’s performance
+• Has lots of tools for optimizing and maintaining your Mac’s performance

-Pleasant UI
+• Pleasant UI

-A free trial is available
+• A free trial unlimited in functionality is available

 Cons:

-No cons observed
+• No cons observed

-2. Avira Free Antivirus for Mac
+Avira Free Antivirus for Mac

-Offers free basic version
+• Offers free basic version

-Includes optimization features
+• Includes optimization features

 Did you know?